makeitworkpress/wp-optimize/README.md

 The WP Optimize class provides a wrapper to optimize WordPress and remove unnecessary or unwanted functions and scripts.

 ## Usage
-Include the WP Optimize class in your plugin, theme or child theme file.
+Include the WP Optimize class in your plugin, theme or child theme file by requiring or autoloading the given file.

 ### Choose your optimisations
 Determine which optimizations to run by setting an array of optimisations.